breandan/kotlingrad/README.md

 val f3 = f2(z to 3).also { println(it) } // Prints: 7
 ```

-In the following section, we describe how the `evaluate()` function works.
+In the following section, we describe how evaluation works.

 #### Algebraic data types